tommyyz/docker-node-demo/README.md

 # docker-node-demo
 A simple demo to use node in docker container
+Use two different command: the native `docker` and amazing tool `docker-compose`

 ## Description
 Aim to create a docker container which runs a node server listening to 8080, expose to 8081